 Taking money from your pension

 Money in your pension is locked away until you're 55 (57 from 2028).
-But any time after that, you can start to withdraw money, even if you're still working.
+But any time after that, you can start receiving an income, even if you're still working.
 Explore the main options for accessing a pension, which you can mix and match to achieve a balance of secure and flexible income to suit your lifestyle.